-- 4 Using the enclosure mode switch, select your mode of operation, either unified or split mode (see Figure 1-7 for switch positions). - 5 Connect power to the power supplies. - NOTICE: To safeguard your storage enclosure against power problems, connect the AC power cable to a protected power supply, such as a UPS, line conditioner, or surge protector.
-If possible, connect the two power supplies to different circuits. - 6 Turn on the on/off switches on all power supply/cooling fan modules (see Figure 1-8). - 7 Turn on power to the host system. - 8 Check the LED indicators on the front and back of the storage enclosure.
-If any amber fault indicators are illuminated, see "Troubleshooting Your Enclosure."
+- NOTE: MD1120 and MD1000 enclosures cannot be attached in the same expansion chain, or connected to the same host server controller. - 4 Using the enclosure mode switch, select either unified or split mode (see Figure 1-2 for switch positions). - 5 Connect power to the power supplies. - NOTICE: To safeguard your storage enclosure against power problems, connect the AC power cable to a protected power supply, such as a UPS, line conditioner, or surge protector.
+If possible, connect the two power supplies to different circuits. - 6 Turn on the on/off switches on all power supply/cooling fan modules (see Figure 1-7). - 24 Operating Your Storage Enclosure

+- 7 Turn on power to the host system. - 8 Check the LED indicators on the front and back of the storage enclosure.
+If any amber fault indicators are illuminated, see "Troubleshooting Your Enclosure" on page 43.